-We are not aware of any relationships between the City or its management and PricewaterhouseCoopers LLP that may reasonably be thought to bear on our independence that have occurred from October 17, 2011 (the date of our response to the City's request for proposal CPS 11-17) to June 7, 2012.
+We are not aware of any relationships between the City or its management and PricewaterhouseCoopers LLP that may reasonably be thought to bear on our independence that have occurred from June 7, 2012 to June 6, 2013.

-We hereby confirm that we are independent with respect to the City within the meaning of the Rules of Professional Conduct of the Institute of Chartered Accountants of Ontario as of June 7, 2012.
+We hereby confirm that we are independent with respect to the City within the meaning of the Rules of Professional Conduct of the Institute of Chartered Accountants of Ontario as of June 6, 2013.